PatrickMaiyer/Portapack_Wiki/Debug-via-SWD.md

 ![image](https://user-images.githubusercontent.com/86470699/232251597-e0fdf8b4-180d-4077-b6f9-29e6b299392c.png)

-Talking about Black Magic Probe , the author mentions ,
+Talking about Black Magic Probe , the author mentioned  ,

-"It is possible to attach to the M0 instead of the M4 if you use jtag_scan instead of swdp_scan, but the Black Magic Probe had some bugs when trying to work with the M0 the last time I tried it."
+"It is possible to attach to the M0 instead of the M4 if you use **jtag_scan** instead of **swdp_scan** , but the Black Magic Probe had some bugs when trying to work with the M0 the last time I tried it."

 ## What you need